-A global leader in consulting, technology services and digital transformation, Capgemini is at the forefront of innovation to address the entire breadth of clients' opportunities in the evolving world of cloud, digital and platforms.
-Building on its strong 50-year heritage and deep industry-specific expertise, Capgemini enables organizations to realize their business ambitions through an array of services from strategy to operations.
+Capgemini is a global leader in consulting, digital transformation, technology and engineering services.
+The Group is at the forefront of innovation to address the entire breadth of clients' opportunities in the evolving world of cloud, digital and platforms.
+Building on its strong 50-year+ heritage and deep industry-specific expertise, Capgemini enables organizations to realize their business ambitions through an array of services from strategy to operations.
 Capgemini is driven by the conviction that the business value of technology comes from and through people.
-It is a multicultural company of almost 220,000 team members in more than 40 countries.
-The Group reported 2019 global revenues of EUR 14.1 billion.
+Today, it is a multicultural company of 270,000 team members in almost 50 countries.
+With Altran, the Group reported 2019 combined revenues of €17billion.